54chi/oriconCast/README.md

 The idea is to create a basic podcast containing samples of the top 10 songs based on this ranking (or whatever could be found).

+UPDATE: I'm going to use jpopasia to keep things simple (no need to update the URL every week, search for the video links, convert the language encoding, etc.), but you should get the gist from the code

 ### To run:

 node app.js